night-codes/euphoria/README.md

 # Euphoria

-Simple object database for Node.JS (with cluster use)
+Simple object database for Node.JS (experiment, not for production =) )

 ## Getting Started
 ```javascript